-- 3.12.4 The academy council will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent duty. - 3.12.5 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
+- 3.12.5 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
 If appropriate the DSL will make a Channel referral. - 3.12.6 See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), "Revised Prevent Duty Guidance for England and Wales" (July 2015) (paras 57 - 76) for duties on staff in schools - 3.12.6 Our procedures in relation to PREVENT (supporting the Prevention of Extremism and Radicalisation) are embedded within our day-to-day Safeguarding practice and procedures. - 3.12.7 The Academy has a named SPOC (Single Point of Contact).
 He/she will be the lead for safeguarding in relation to protecting individuals from radicalisation, sharing relevant information in a timely manner with the appropriate agency, including Channel.
 It should be made clear on the referral form that it is prevent and referrals should be sent to the multi-agency safeguarding hub who will forward this to Channel.
-Email: mash.cp@cambs.pnn.police.uk/ prevent@lincs.pnn.police.uk. - 3.12.8 The SPOC has undertaken prevent awareness training and this has been delivered to staff as part of our ongoing updated safeguarding training. - 3.12.9 The Academy's internet filtering includes the prevention of access to extremist material in academy.
+Email: mash.cp@cambs.pnn.police.uk/ - 3.12.8 The SPOC has undertaken prevent awareness training and this has been delivered to staff as part of our ongoing updated safeguarding training.